Macron hosts Saudi crown prince with oil, Iran, rights on agenda

 France is one of Riyadh's main arms suppliers but has faced growing pressure to review its sales because of the humanitarian crisis, the world's worst, in Yemen where a Saudi-led coalition has been fighting Iran-aligned Houthi rebels since 2015.

-Macron, who last December became the first Western leader to visit Saudi Arabia since the Khashoggi affair, has dismissed criticism of his efforts to engage MbS by saying the kingdom is too important to be ignored.

 The killing of Khashoggi at the Saudi consulate in Istanbul sparked an international furore.
-U.S. intelligence concluded that MbS had directly approved the murder of the Washington Post columnist.
+US intelligence concluded the crown prince had directly approved the murder of the Washington Post columnist.
 The crown prince denied any role in the killing.

+French prosecutors are studying complaints filed against the prince over the Saudi role in the Yemen war.